FAQs for Bristol Fire Entertainment. Please get in touch if you have any more!

 Is it real fire?

 Fire entertainment uses real fire.
 And there is an element of risk to it, as with many exciting activities in life.
 I have performed with fire for over a decade and my safely record is excellent.
-I have spoken with the Fire Brigade on how to perform with fire safely and they are happy with the safety measures I take.
+Detailed discussions with the Fire Brigade on how to perform with fire safely ensure that my safety measures are excellent.
 I have Public Liability Insurance up to £2 million and I always perform a risk assessment before setting up for a show.

 What happens when it rains?